 The Boys’ Brigade was a founder Trail Member Organisation back in 1956 at the start & has remained a “Main Team Player” to this date.
 The BB Badge structures have been designed around DofE structure, thus making it ideal for BB members to become DofE Participants & combine gaining awards to both organisations.

-In our 2019 Battalion DofE statistics, we have around 35 Bronze, 20 Silver and around 22 Golds who are all working towards their awards.
+In our 2019 Battalion DofE statistics, we had 35 Bronze, 20 Silver and 22 Golds awarded.

 If you or your child would like to take part, speak to the officers in your company, and they can point you in the right direction.